 The Trace Architect's Light Fixtures command is used to trace a light fixture layout from another drawing that does not have Design Master entities.

 Before using this command, create light fixtures using thecommand.

-To trace the light fixtures, go to
+To trace a light fixture layout, go to

-DM Electrical->Light Fixtures->Trace Architect's Light Fixtures
+Pulldown Menu: DM Electrical->Light Fixtures->Trace Architect's Light Fixtures

 Background Mapper Dialog Box